-The online modafinil space is constantly changing as old players leave the field, allowing new players to come to the table with their own set of industry innovations.
+The online modafinil space is constantly changing, new players are joining the table as they try to get their own piece of the pie.

 Innovation in the modafinil space might involve new methods of package delivery, improved user experience when it comes to ordering products and additional payment options.

-In order to reduce the chances of this happening, Afinil.com have developed a number of techniques designed to make the packaging look as discreet as possible.
+In order to reduce the chances of this happening, Afinil Express and DuckDose have both developed a number of techniques designed to make the packaging look as discreet as possible.

-Improvements are so significant, in fact, that Afinil.com guarantees delivery to its final destination.
+Improvements are so significant, in fact, that Afinil Express guarantees delivery to its final destination.
 Any issues encountered are managed immediately by experienced customer service representatives.

 There are several benefits to using this modern currency method.
 It’s discrete, instant, and avoids the issues with credit card companies.
-For this reason, Afinil.com offers a 20% discount to anybody choosing to pay with Bitcoin.
-This is the future of online payments, and something Afinil.com is passionate about progressing further.
+For this reason, Afinil Express offers a 20% discount to anybody choosing to pay with Bitcoin.
+This is the future of online payments, and something Afinil Express is passionate about progressing further.

 Want to learn how to purchase Bitcoin?

-Full refunds, re-shipments, and customer inquiries are handled as fast as possible, and always to the benefit of the customer.
-DuckDose laid out the gold standard for this high level of customer satisfaction, which is something Afinil.com holds to a high standard.
+Additionally, considerations like full refunds, re-shipments, and customer inquiries are handled as fast as possible, and always to the benefit of the customer.
+DuckDose laid out the gold standard for this high level of customer satisfaction.

 DuckDose really set the stage in the modafinil space.
 With their recent closure, their loyal customer base needs a vendor that can offer the same genuine customer service experience, quality of products, and reliability of shipments.

-Afinil.com checks all the boxes of a great online modafinil vendor, with additional innovations like cryptocurrency payments, integrated credit card payments, and a user-friendly ordering interface.
+As an alternative, ModafinilXL checks all the boxes of a great online modafinil vendor — with additional innovations like cryptocurrency payments, integrated credit card payments, and a user-friendly ordering interface.

 - Australian National Audit Office (ANAO).
 (2014, June).
 Screening of International Mail | Australian National Audit Office.
 Retrieved from https://www.anao.gov.au/work/performance-audit/screening-international-mail